 This is a bespoke technical indicator not listed among the native indicators on the MT4.
 They are not used for trading but to identify chart-linked events that can lead to the initiation of manual or EA trade activity.
 The custom indicator files are stored in the MQL4/indicators folder of the MT4 client.

 The code written for a forex trading robot, indicator, or script in the MQL4/MQL5 environment will include syntax, variables, expressions, and conditional statements.
-Here is a look at what these are.
+Here is a look at how to build your robot with these four:

 For the rest of this piece, we’ll only be making reference to the MQL4.
 But whatever we say also applies to the MQL5.